coder/coder/docs/api/workspaces.md

 > This page is incomplete, stay tuned.

-## Create workspace by organization
+## Create user workspace by organization

 ### Code samples